At a Glance

 ✨Showcase Technical Skills

 Prepare to discuss specific mechanical engineering skills and projects you've worked on.
-Be ready to explain how these skills can be applied in the context of surveying and inspections.
+Be ready to explain how these experiences can benefit the company and align with their needs.

 ✨Research the Company

 Familiarise yourself with the company's values and mission, especially their appreciation for ex-military personnel.
-This will help you align your answers with what they are looking for and show genuine interest in the position.
+This will help you tailor your responses and demonstrate your genuine interest in the role.